samoylenkodmitry/cranpose/NEXT_TASK.md

 ## Current Status: Production Ready 🚀

 All 460+ workspace tests passing.
 The modifier system has achieved true 1:1 parity with Jetpack Compose's architecture.
+The milestone text above stays identical to `main` so future rebases remain conflict-free while we reconcile the branch-specific gaps listed below.

 ---